Chapter 2 : I hate my flat.

 “Prat,” I answer back.

 Gina rolls her eyes and tucks her pencil behind her ear before finally glancing up at both of us.
 “You know what to do.
 Get to it.”

 So we do.
 In silence, I might add.
 If Matt were here, he’d already have cracked at least three jokes and commented about how fine my arse looks today.
 But he’s not, so it’s stony silence and the occasional “can you pass the salt?”
 Oh, the joys of my life.

 Once all the opening chores are done - silverware set out on all the tables, menus stacked neatly, condiment bottles filled, that kind of thing - I head back into the supply room and sink down onto my sack of potatoes, massaging my temples with my fingertips.
 Finally, a bit of peace.

-That is, until a tall figure leans against the supply room doorway, casting a shadow over my potato sack.
-I flick my eyes up briefly to the doorway, see Louis lounging there, and close them, hoping that if I ignore him he’ll disappear back to whatever mansion he came from.
+That is, until a tall figure leans against the supply room entryway, casting a shadow over my potato sack.
+I flick my eyes up briefly to the door, see Louis lounging there, and close them, hoping that if I ignore him he’ll disappear back to whatever mansion he came from.